Callicarpa japonica

 -

-The Japanese Beautyberry is a native of China and East Asia.
+Japanese beautyberry is a moderate-sized, rounded, deciduous shrub in the Lamiaceae (mint) family.
+Japanese beautyberry is a native of China and East Asia.
 It was introduced to western cultivation in 1845.
 It was cultivated in Denmark in 1916, and it has also been introduced in the State of North Carolina.
 The genus, Callicarpa, is Greek and means beautiful fruit.
-The species name, Japonica, means of Japan.
-It is a member of the Lamiaceae or mint family.
+The species name, japonica, means of Japan.

-They prefer full sun and will become leggy if planted in the shade.
+This easy to grow shrub prefers full sun to partial shade and will become leggy with reduced flower and fruit production if planted in the shade.
 Well-drained soil is recommended, and the shrub is somewhat drought tolerant.
+In areas with cold winters it may die back to the ground but will reemerge in the spring.
 Cross-pollination and improved fruit production may occur if they are planted in groups or mass plantings.
 It is recommended to prune old stems in late winter or early spring.
+The plant propagates by stem cutting or seed where it naturalizes in the landscape easily.

 - See this plant in the following landscape: